tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-7/talk-06-talk-06-Cloud_Computing_1/talk-06-Cloud_Computing_1.md

 ---
 icon:
-  type: carbon:cloud
+  type: fa-solid:cloud
-  color: 03A9F4
+  color: 398126
 ---

-Cloud Computing 1

 This module explores key technologies in the provision of Cloud computing services.
-The concepts of  ...
+The concepts of IaaS, PaaS, SaaS and `X aaS are covered to examine ...